PixInsight/PCL/devTools/README.md

 This directory contains a number of small helpers that make development and git operations easier.
 Before use, you **need to adapt the piEnv script** to contain some defaults used by your installation, for instance the PI_GIT_USER_NAME.

-Regardining github, the tools assume that you follow the model outlined in https://help.github.com/articles/set-up-git/
+Regarding GitHub, the tools assume that you follow the model outlined in https://help.github.com/articles/set-up-git/

 The tools are currently used and  tested on Fedora21.
 But with minor adaptions they should also be useful on other Fedora releases, FreeBSD, or MacOS.
+Feel free to share the necessary changes here.

 ##The commands
 The following tools are provided here:

 piEnv: set some environment variables as required for PCL development and some of the other tools in this directory.
 Then launch a new shell.
 You exit the shell with the exit command, which returns you to the calling shell.
-       - You should adapt this script to reflect your settings, in particular PI_GIT_USER_NAME.
+       * You should adapt this script to reflect your settings, in particular PI_GIT_USER_NAME.
-       - Per default, it assumes that PI is installed in $HOME/PixInsight
+       * Per default, it assumes that PI is installed in $HOME/PixInsight
-       - The PCL and PJSR repositories are stored in $HOME/GitHub/PCL or PJSR
+       * The PCL and PJSR repositories are stored in $HOME/GitHub/PCL or PJSR

 piGitClone: create local clones of your GitHub repositories.
 Assumes you alreafy have created forks of the PixInsight repositories in your own GitHub space.